 Note: In typical years, on most evenings Fantasy Farms sells tickets for their Halloween attraction right up until closing time and things don’t stop until everyone gets the scare they deserve.
 However, towards the end of October, they can get sold out a few hours before closing (in which case they do stop selling tickets).
-In 2020, it’s best you buy your tickets in advance online.
-Tickets are only for sale at the gate this year if the event doesn’t sell out online.
+In 2020, it was best to buy your tickets in advance online.
+Tickets were only for sale at the gate if the event didn’t sell out online.
 2021 was the same.